JROB774/brick-and-blood/README.md

 # Secret Santa Jam (BRICK AND BLOOD)

 This project was made for 2020's **[Secret Santa Jam](https://itch.io/jam/secret-santa)**.
-It is a simple 2D turn-based top-down survival game (more of a prototype than a fully fleshed out experience.
+It is a simple 2D turn-based top-down survival game (more of a prototype than a fully fleshed out experience).
 A download for the game can be found over on **[itch.io](https://jrob774.itch.io/brick-and-blood)**, the game is also playable in browser on the same page.